 "My first reaction was visceral - I wanted to lick it."

-JS lives in Newmillerdam, near Wakefield with her husband, Ted and four cats.
-She studied English Literature at Manchester and later went on to teach English in comprehensive schools.
-JS was a principal lecturer at Leeds Trinity University, leading the secondary post graduate teacher training course, when she was diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards.
-She took early retirement because of increasing disability and, having read that art was excellent therapy for Parkinson’s sufferers, took up painting for the first time ever in January 2018.
+Diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards, she retired from this shortly afterwards because of increasing disability and, having read that art was excellent therapy for Parkinson’s sufferers, took up painting for the first time ever in January 2018.
 She found painting offered a new meaning and direction in life.
+It allowed her in part to visualise her feelings about disability and her changing emotions about living with Parkinson's: the Facing Parkinson's series and that based on Movement.

 Every painting is accompanied by a short commentary from the artist detailing the background stimulus to the piece.
-JS feels the narrative behind the painting to be important in understanding her drive to create the image.
+As a poet, she feels the narrative behind the painting to be important in understanding the drive to create that image even whilst challenging the viewer to create their own meaning.
+Many of her titles are from the poetry of TS Eliot, Shakespeare or her own poetry.